 Dentsu Inc. Morimoto: The "Sound Logo Karaoke AWARD" is a new content initiative launched through a partnership between Exing and Dentsu Inc. First, could Exing's General Manager Teramoto tell us about the background leading to the launch of this project?

 Xing Fukui: While caught up in daily work, I vaguely felt, "This can't go on; there must be more we can do."
-When Teramoto told me about this project, I remember feeling my heart race with excitement, thinking that working with Dentsu Inc., we could create and realize a story that would move people's hearts and drive them forward.
+When Teramoto told me about this project, I remember feeling my heart race with excitement, thinking that working with Dentsu Inc. might allow us to create and realize a story that truly moves people.

 Eksing Murase: I joined shortly after transferring from the sales department.
 I remember feeling excited when Teramoto described it as "a challenge starting from a completely blank slate."
 I approached it positively, thinking I might be able to bring in the challenges I'd observed on the front lines during my sales days, and that it could be a chance to share my own thoughts and feelings about JOYSOUND.